Landslides and Erosion

 A Heritage with Tremendous Potential

-The native vegetation, in the past, served as a natural barrier that prevented the precious water from being wasted by violent torrents.
+In the past, endemic vegetation served as a natural barrier, preventing precious water from being wasted by violent torrents.
 This seasonal water flow over the Ethiopian Highlands then historically, and even more prehistorically, infiltrated the deluges into soil permeability and vertically delivered this mass of purified water to be stored as natural groundwater within ancient aquifers.
 Hence, the fabric of these original vegetation's roots and soil functioned as numerous efficient conduits for deluges, directing them into Ethiopia's deep soil layers and the country's mountain massifs' aquifers, thereby preventing groundwater shortages during prolonged droughts.

 The Healing Nature of the Native Forest